Maple Bamboo Network Society (MBNS) is a registered non-profit society and publisher of Canadian Filipino Net (CFNet)

 Canadian Filipino Net staff

 Rachel Ramos-Reid started writing for magazines and newspapers when she was still a junior at the University of the Philippines’ Communication degree program majoring in Journalism.
 She continued to write in a public relations/corporate communications capacity in various private and government offices until moving out of the country in 1997 to work as Programme Officer for the arts and culture branch of the Southeast Asian Ministers of Education Organization (SEAMEO-SPAFA) in Bangkok, Thailand.
 At the end of her term, Rachel found herself immigrating to Canada in the year 2000 and again searching for new beginnings.
-Currently she is the Executive Assistant to the North Island College’s Board of Governors in a part-time capacity.
+Currently, she is a governance professional at a small community college on Vancouver Island.

 Arlene Wright is an independent website designer.
 She has developed sites for various companies over the last 10 years.